Skip to content

 notBetween

-The notBetween method is another fundamental method in MyBatis-Plus for constructing query conditions, used to set a NOT BETWEEN condition for a single field.
+The notBetween method is another fundamental method in MyBatis-Plus for building query conditions.
+It sets a NOT BETWEEN condition for a single field.

 Scope of Use